-Wikileaks Refused To Publish Paul Manafort's Texts, So Someone Else Did
+Wikileaks Refused To Publish Manafort Family Texts, So Someone Else Did

 We just wrote about why it would be a dangerous move for press freedom for the DOJ to prosecute Julian Assange for publishing leaked documents.
 In that post, we noted that even if you think Julian Assange is a horrible human being and proactively trying to undermine US electoral sovereignty, the mere act of publishing leaked documents should not be criminal.
 But, that doesn't mean that Assange can't be hypocritical and one-sided.
 Obviously, during the 2016 election, when Wikileaks helped spread both John Podesta's emails and the DNC's emails, some wondered if Assange would have published similar messages from the Trump campaign.
 While publicly Assange insisted he disliked both campaigns equally, other reports and leaked (of course) chat messages certainly suggested otherwise, as did at least some of his apparent attempts to ingratiate himself with Trump insiders, including asking Don Jr. to leak his father's tax returns to Assange to "dramatically improve the perception of our impartiality."

 Of course, when faced with an opportunity to post the equivalent of the Podesta emails on the Trump side, it appears that Assange decided not to do it.
-Public records-savant Emma Best recently chose to publish the entire collection of leaked Manafort texts in a searchable database.
+Public records-savant Emma Best recently chose to publish the entire collection of leaked Manafort family texts in a searchable database.
 These texts have long been out there and available if you knew where to look -- and had received widespread reporting in early 2017.
 However, beyond the excerpts, they were not fully available in a way that was searchable for most users.

 Best communicated with Wikileaks, who admitted that it had the entire collection as well, but chose not to publish it -- which certainly can be read as hypocrisy on Assange's part, considering the similarities with the Podesta emails.
 As Best notes in discussing the decision to publish these in a more accessible format:

-Note: Update: A quick correction/clarification here.
-The hacked texts in questions were from Manafort's daughter, rather than Manafort himself, but included texts between Manafort and his daughter, as well as other texts about Paul that his daughter sent or received.
-Wikileaks, for its part, says it didn't publish the texts because they weren't verified.
-Except that multiple people confirmed the legitimacy of those texts including Paul Manafort himself.
-The point of the article still stands.